ublue-os/ublue-update/README.md

 # Universal Blue Update

-Small update program written in python intended for use in Universal Blue, executes update scripts/tasks placed in `/etc/ublue-update.d` (make sure each script has exec perms)
+Small update program written in python intended for use in Universal Blue that uses [`topgrade`](https://github.com/topgrade-rs/topgrade) for executing updates.

 Includes systemd timers and services for auto update